vmchale/libarchive/README.md

 * `libarchive`: the Haskell bindings (this is what you want to depend on)
 * `libarchive-clib`: bundled C sources to avoid depending on system libarchive
+* `zlib-clib`: bundled C sources to avoid depending on system zlib